openvinotoolkit/model_server/docs/host.md

 # Bare Metal and Virtual Hosts {#ovms_docs_baremetal}

 OpenVINO™ Model Server includes a C++ implementation of gRPC and RESTful API interfaces defined by TensorFlow Serving.
-In the backend, it uses Inference Engine libraries from OpenVINO toolkit, which speeds up the execution on CPU, and enables it on iGPU and Movidius devices.
+In the backend, it uses OpenVINO&trade; Runtime libraries from OpenVINO&trade; toolkit, which speeds up the execution on CPU, and enables it on iGPU and Movidius devices.

 OpenVINO Model Server can be hosted on a bare metal server, virtual machine, or inside a docker container.
 It is also suitable for landing in the Kubernetes environment.